 DERBYSHIRE and PEAK DISTRICT HERITAGE

-There are a vast number of Derbyshire and Peak District sites - prehistoric, ancient and relatively modern - sometimes curious or unusual - which can give an insight into the history and heritage of Derbyshire.
+There are a vast number of Derbyshire Heritage and Peak District Heritage sites – prehistoric, ancient and relatively modern – sometimes curious or unusual – which can give an insight into Derbyshire heritage and history .

-All of the locations are accessible with varying degrees of walking difficulty but most are easy to moderate.
+All of the locations mentioned on the Derbyshire Heritage website are accessible with varying degrees of walking difficulty but most are easy to moderate.
 A few sites are just outside the Derbyshire or Peak District boundary but are worth mentioning.

 Located virtually in the centre of England, Derbyshire is 55 miles long north to south and 35 miles wide east to west with a total area of about 650,000 acres or just over 1,000 square miles.
 Derbyshire is home to the first National Park – the Peak District, established in 1951.
 The Peak District covers over 500 square miles and is divided basically into two areas – the Dark Peak (which rises to 2,088 feet at Kinder Scout) and the White Peak (or north Peak District and south Peak District) which are distinctly different landscapes due to their geology.
 Over millions of years geological differences created the scenery and landscapes seen today, making Derbyshire a County of great diversity and impressive contrasts from gritstone crags and moors to limestone dales and the fertile valleys of the Derwent, Dove and Trent rivers.